 The week of 8th March is globally recognised as the international Women’s week.
-I continue to celebrate all women of all ages, colour and forms.
+We continue to celebrate all women of all ages, colour and forms.
 These mothers, sisters, friends, wives, daughters, managers, leaders name it can never be replaced for anything.

 This year we celebrate women in leadership, when women lead, we see positive results.
 Some of the most efficient and exemplary responses to the COVID-19 pandemic were led by women.
 And women, especially young women, are at the forefront of diverse and inclusive movements online and on the streets for social justice, climate change and equality in all parts of the world.
 Yet, women under 30 are less than 1 per cent of parliamentarians worldwide.